 - Teams should comprise 5-7 members who are actively working together on the implementation of a comprehensive P-3 approach.

-- Appropriate team members include: superintendents, chief academic officers, principals, curriculum and instruction directors, early learning administrators, members of early childhood and/or P–20 advisory councils, classroom teachers, instructional coaches, leaders from non-profit or community-based early childhood services, and other leaders across the early care and education and K–3 continuum.
+- Appropriate team members include: superintendents, chief academic officers, principals, curriculum and instruction directors, early learning administrators, members of early childhood and/or P–20 advisory councils, instructional coaches, leaders from non-profit or community-based early childhood services, and other leaders across the early care and education and K–3 continuum.

 - The intent of this Institute is to strengthen and propel forward implementation of P-3 approaches; the focus is more on how to do P-3 comprehensively and less on what is P-3.